tektoncd/pipeline/docs/tasks.md

 A `Task` (or a [`ClusterTask`](#clustertask)) is a collection of sequential steps you would want to run as part of your continuous integration flow.
-A task will run inside a container on your cluster.
+A task will run inside a pod on your cluster.

 A `Task` declares: